mrwatts88/PocketSWE/README.md

 # PocketSWE

-A mobile-first code editor and file browser built with React Native and Expo.
-PocketSWE provides a clean, intuitive interface for viewing and exploring code on mobile devices with syntax highlighting, line selection, and dynamic daemon configuration.
+A mobile-first code editor and integrated terminal built with React Native and Expo.
+PocketSWE provides a powerful, intuitive interface for exploring code and executing commands on mobile devices with real-time WebSocket streaming, intelligent command history, and professional syntax highlighting.

 ## Features